stepchowfun/toast/README.md

 ### Installation with Homebrew

-If you have [Homebrew](https://brew.sh/), you can install Toast by running:
+If you have [Homebrew](https://brew.sh/), you can install Toast as follows:

 ```sh
 brew install toast